-If an ECCP is configured to trigger a special event, the trigger will clear the TMR1H:TMR1L register pair.
+When the ECCP is configured to trigger a special event, the trigger will clear the TMR1H:TMR1L register pair.
 This special event does not cause a Timer1 interrupt.
 The ECCP module may still be configured to generate a ECCP interrupt.

-In this mode of operation, the CCPRxH:CCPRxL register pair effectively becomes the period register for Timer1.
+In this mode of operation, the CCPR1H:CCPR1L register pair becomes the period register for Timer1.